 Why Charlotte Winter Pest Control Matters During Mild Winters

-While this makes winter more comfortable, it also creates the perfect conditions for pests that usually slow down in colder climates.
-Termites, ants, and mosquitoes remain active when warm spells and moisture give them what they need to survive.
+Charlotte winter pest control is essential during mild winters when pests stay active instead of going dormant.
+While a mild winter makes outdoor living more comfortable for residents, it also creates the perfect environment for opportunistic pests that usually slow down or die off in colder, northern climates.
+Destructive termites, foraging ants, and resilient mosquitoes remain surprisingly active when unseasonable warm spells and persistent moisture give them what they need to survive.

 1. Mild Winter Temperatures Keep Pests Awake